Federated Learning with Domain Generalization: Analysis

 \subsection{How to Learn Domain-Invariant Features}

 Under the FL settings, \mtname aligns the distributions of all source domains data to learn the domain-invariant features.
 In the previous domain generalization techniques, the centralized server can access each client's local data.
 Thus, it can learn a domain-invariant feature via directly minimizing the discrepancy between the source domains using Maximum Mean Discrepancy (MMD) distance metric \cite{li2018domain}.
 However, in FL, the server can not access each clients' local data, making it hard to learn the domain-invariant features.
-To address this problem, we propose Adversarial Learning Network (ALN) that is used to match the distribution of source domain data to a given reference distribution in each client.
-There are three components in ALN: feature extractor, distribution generator, and discriminator.
-The \gename is shared among clients, indicating that the reference distribution is identical for all clients.
-Thus, once the discriminator is hard to distinguish between the feature extracted from feature extractor and the feature generated from \gename, the generated features are considered to be invariant across multiple source domains.
+In our proposed Adversarial Learning Network (ALN), the \gename is shared among clients, indicating that the reference distribution is identical for all clients.
+Thus, once the discriminator is hard to distinguish between the feature extracted from feature extractor and the feature generated from \gename, the generated features are considered to be invariant across multi-source domains.
 Note that ALN can be trained in a federated manner (i.e., FedALN), which eliminates the requirement for centralized training.